Kate-Pol/Biodiversity-in-National-Parks/README.md

 Hint:

-Some components that you may want to include:
+Some components that you may want to include (but not limited):

 What is the distribution of conservation_status for animals?